coolport/disease-modeling/Notes.md

 Example/context of notes: mnist dataset (handwritten numbers)

 ## PART 1: What is a neural network?

+(from pytorch.org)
+Neural networks (NNs) are a collection of nested functions that are executed on some input data.
+These functions are defined by parameters (consisting of weights and biases), which in PyTorch are stored in tensors.

+Training a NN happens in two steps:

+Forward Propagation: In forward prop, the NN makes its best guess about the correct output.
+It runs the input data through each of its functions to make this guess.

+Backward Propagation: In backprop, the NN adjusts its parameters proportionate to the error in its guess.
+It does this by traversing backwards from the output, collecting the derivatives of the error with respect to the parameters of the functions (gradients), and optimizing the parameters using gradient descent.
+For a more detailed walkthrough of backprop, check out this video from 3Blue1Brown.

+---

 - Input layer
 - Hidden layer(s)